Court won't stop Texas abortion ban, but lets clinics sue

 Associated Press

-WASHINGTON (AP) — The Supreme Court on Friday left in place Texas’ ban on most abortions, though it ruled that clinics in the state can sue over the most restrictive abortion law in the nation.
+WASHINGTON (AP) — The Supreme Court on Friday left in place Texas’ ban on most abortions, offering only a glimmer of daylight for clinics in the state to challenge the nation’s most restrictive abortion law.

 The decision, little more than a week after the court signaled it would roll back abortion rights and possibly overturn its landmark Roe v.
-Wade decision, was greeted with dismay by abortion rights supporters.
+Wade decision, was greeted with dismay by abortion rights supporters but praise by opponents.

-They said the outcome, by limiting which state officials can be sued by the clinics, did not provide a path to effectively block the law.
+Five conservative justices, including three appointed by former President Donald Trump, formed a majority to limit who can be sued by the clinics, a result that both sides said probably will prevent federal courts from effectively blocking the law.

+Texas licensing officials may be sued, but not state court judges, court clerks or state Attorney General Ken Paxton, the court ruled.
+That seems to leave people free, under the unusual structure of the Texas law, to sue abortion clinics and anyone else who “aids or abets” an abortion performed after cardiac activity is detected in an embryo, around six weeks and before some women know they’re pregnant.

 “The Supreme Court has essentially greenlit Texas’s cynical scheme and prevented federal courts from blocking an unconstitutional law,” the Center for Reproductive Rights, which represents the Texas clinics, said on Twitter.

-The court acted more than a month after hearing arguments over the law that makes abortion illegal after cardiac activity is detected in an embryo.
-That’s around six weeks, before some women even know they are pregnant.
-There are no exceptions for rape or incest.
+The court acted more than a month after hearing arguments over the law, which makes no exceptions for rape or incest.

 The law has been in place for about three months, since Sept.
 1. The Supreme Court’s Roe v.
 Wade ruling that legalized abortion nationwide has stood since 1973.

+Justice Neil Gorsuch, who has consistently voted against abortion rights, did not mention Roe in his main opinion for the court Friday.
+Gorsuch is one of the Trump appointees, along with Justices Brett Kavanaugh and Amy Coney Barrett.

-Abortion providers will not attempt to run the same legal gantlet that has previously frustrated them.
+Abortion providers will now attempt to run the same legal gantlet that has previously frustrated them.
 The federal judge who already has once blocked the law, known as S.B.
-8, almost certainly would be asked to do so again.
+8, almost certainly will be asked to do so again.
 Then his decision would be reviewed by the 5th U.S. Circuit Court of Appeals, which has twice voted to allow enforcement of the abortion ban.

 In any case, it all could return to the justices, and so far there have not been five votes on the nine-member court to put the law on hold while the legal fight plays out.